candy-kingdom/mints/README.md

 <class 'str'>
 ```

-To convert the argument into some type, you can use square brackets syntax on annotations.
+To convert the argument into some type, you can use the square brackets syntax on annotations.

 #### Default types